care-group/CARE-Group-Website/_projects/projects/Smart Home.md

 ## About

 <p>
 We look after the IoT instrumentation of our <a href="https://care.hw.ac.uk/img/testbeds.html">testbeds</a>.
-We are expert of smart home software, voice assistants, home automation and related standards.
+We are expert in smart home software, voice assistants, home automation and related standards.
 </p>

 <p>